actfong/docker-workshop/README.md

 ## Part 3: Networking
 GOALS:
 - Being able to run multiple containers: One containing your Ruby app, the other one a Redis
 - Verify that a connection has been established.
-In our case, we will use `redis` gem to verify that (, but feel free to use  `telnet`).
+In our case, we will use `redis` gem to verify that (, but feel free to use  `telnet`.
+And figure out for yourself how to install telnet on a debian distro).

 ### 1 Create and list your networks